karri1803/AnsibleInDocker/readme.md

 Older not (at the moment) working commands are at the bottom of this readme -file.

-### WSL2 version, volumes do not work, so done using COPY in Dockerfile:
+### WSL2 version, done using COPY in Dockerfile:
+Used COPY because apparently using volumes to send SSH-keys doesn't work in WSL2.

 All the commands:

 ```